 On this page is the beginning list of who and what I am grateful for, inspired by Ann Voscamp’s Gratitude Community.
-I no longer update this page, but will post every Monday about my gratitudes.
+I no longer update this page, but keep a private gratitude journal, now 12 years old and over 3000 gratitudes long.
 You can read about my sense of God’s call to pay attention (and record) in 2010 what I am grateful for in A Thousand Gifts.

 145. My prospectus finished and turned in to the committee to be approved!
 Finally!